GeodesicPSIM: Predicting the Quality of Static Mesh with Texture Map via Geodesic Patch Similarity: Introduction

-In light of the above analysis and explanation, it can be concluded that an effective and robust model-based metric, targeting static meshes with texture maps that undergo different types of distortion, needs to be designed. {{Four key problems need to be considered for effective full-reference model-based metrics.
-First, either reference or distorted mesh may have redundant and invalid information.
-Removing this information while maintaining mesh visual fidelity is the basis for ensuring the validity and stability of subsequent processing.
-Second, a simple and accurate method is important to build a local area correspondence between the reference meshes and the distorted meshes.
-It can facilitate the extraction of structural features by injecting the appropriate information.
-For other media types, such as image and point cloud, the local area correspondence can be easily established by pixel windows \cite{wang2003multiscale,yang2022no} or keypoint neighborhoods \cite{liu2023point,yang2020inferring}.
-However, the fundamental elements of the mesh are irregular polygons.
-Directly using raw polygons to build local area correspondence might cause position offset and size mismatch, consequently leading to the mismatch of features.
-Third, information from the texture map needs to be extracted corresponding to each local area.
-Although texture coordinates are provided for mesh vertices, the texture inside the face also needs to be taken into consideration.
-Fourth, designing effective geometry and color feature extraction methods is the guarantee of accurate quality prediction results.
-The calculation of features should not strictly require the topology of reference and distorted meshes, and the features should be sensitive to mesh distortions.}}
+In light of the above analysis and explanation, it can be concluded that an effective and robust model-based metric, targeting static meshes with texture maps that undergo different types of distortion, needs to be designed. {Two key problems need to be considered for design effective full-reference model-based metrics.
+First, either reference or distorted mesh may have redundant and invalid information, and current available model-based metrics cannot extract features for this kind of mesh and limited the real application.
+Second, current model-based metrics are mostly based on geometry features and ignore texture distortion.
+Based on the experience of quality assessment, designing effective color feature extraction methods is the guarantee of accurate quality prediction results.}